manuelgdlvh/lattice/README.md

 **Task-first, schema-driven AI dev orchestrator — in your terminal.**

-`lattice` is a TUI for orchestrating CLI coding agents (Cursor, Claude Code, …) around *tasks*, not chats.
-A task is an instance of a template; a template defines the context, the schema-enforced fields the user must fill, and the markdown prompt that gets rendered for the agent.
+`lattice` is a TUI for orchestrating CLI coding agents around *tasks*, not chats.
+A task is an instance of a
+template; a template defines the context, the schema-enforced fields the user must fill, and the markdown prompt that gets rendered for the agent.
 The idea is simple: **force structure in, get reviewable